 Assistology is excited to expand the GoBabyGo network by offering individual, customized build opportunities for children apx.
 9 months to 5 years old.

 The GoBabyGo program mission directly aligns with Assistology’s mission to provide unrestricted access to life’s activities.
 To strive toward improved quality of life and engagement.
-To work in collaboration to develop innovative solutions to access barriers.
+To work in collaboration to develop innovative solutions to remove barriers so people can live life on their terms.

 “Every day that kids sit when they could be moving is a day that can never be regained in their emotional, cognitive, and social development.
 Children’s inability to move and play has alarming implications for their future, and we can’t sit back and wait for data to be collected or companies to assess the economic feasibility of new devices. ”